pnahratow/pnahratow.github.io/content/endeavors/mdltut.md

 * Quake animates at 10fps, set blender to this playback speed to see how it shows up in quake
 * The different animations (like jump, die, shoot) will be one after the other in the timeline.
 If you have auto-keyframing (red record button) activated you can press <kbd>A</kbd> to select every bone and then <kbd>ALT</kbd>+<kbd>R</kbd> and <kbd>ALT</kbd>+<kbd>G</kbd> to reset the pose while also thouching every bone whichs creates a keyframe for each bone.
 This eliminates weird interpolation issues and is something I did for the first frame of each animation.
 * Use existing quake models for reference about how many frames an animation should take and how the poses are spaced.
 I used the dog/rottweiler for reference.
+* The whole animation part goes hand in hand with the quakec and your idea of the behaviour of the model.
+You probably should do the coding and animating simultaneously.

 # Exporting To MDL